felipemarkson/felipemarkson/README.md

 ### Hi there 👋

-#### I'm a fusion of an Electrical Engineer, Scientist, and Dev working in São Carlos, Brazil. 👷👨‍🔬👨‍💻
+#### I'm a fusion of an Electrical Engineer, Scientist, and Dev working in Campinas, Brazil. 👷👨‍🔬👨‍💻

 ##### NOW